CprimeLearningLabs/terraform-gcp-intro/labs/lab-3.1-Network/lab3.1-network.md

 terraform apply
 ```

-### Viewing Results in the AWS Management Console
+### Viewing Results in the GCP Management Console

-Let's use the AWS Console to see what you just created.
+Let's use the GCP Console to see what you just created.
 Go to the browser in which you logged into the Console UI.

-In the search bar at the top of the AWS Console page, type "VPC".
+In the search bar at the top of the GCP Console page, type "VPC".
 Select the VPC service from the drop-down.

 ![AWS Console Service Search](./images/console-search-vpc.png "AWS Console Service Search")
 <br /><br />